-- 1. Finalizing all EIA reports of Package03 - 2.
-Completing the disclosure meeting of Packag03 EIAs - 3.
+- 1. Addressing the comments of WB and IPOE- Environment on EIA of Polder 14/1 and remaining EIA reports of Package 03 - 2.
+Completing the disclosure of meeting of Package 03 EIAs - 3.
 Preparing the Bi-Annual Environmental Monitoring Report and submitting to WB - 4.
-Carrying out 4th Annual Environmental Audit by 3rd Party M&E Consultant, preparing the report and submitting to WB - 5.
-Carry out continuous, supervisions and monitoring of the Contractors' implementation of EHS activities
+Carry out continuous supervision and monitoring of the Contractors' implementation of EHS activities - 5.
+Following up on the recommendations of the 4th Annual Environmental Audit Report.